uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http.md

 Step 2- WSL supports a variety of Linux distributions, including the latest Ubuntu release, Ubuntu 20.04 LTS and Ubuntu 18.04 LTS.
 You can find them by opening the Microsoft store app and searching for Ubuntu.

-Choose the distribution you prefer and then click on Get as shown in the following screenshot:
+Choose the distribution you prefer and then click on Get.

 Ubuntu will then install on your machine.
 The one line install!